rakhimov/scram/doc/fta_algorithms.rst

 is simpler than the computation of prime implicants.
-Calculation of prime implicants involves extra computations in accordance to the Consensus theorem and generate a lot more cut sets than calculation of minimal cut sets [PA09]_.
+Calculation of prime implicants involves extra computations in accordance to the Consensus theorem and generates a lot more cut sets than calculation of minimal cut sets [PA09]_.

 The benefit of calculation of prime implicants is that it is the exact representation of the system without approximations.